digvijay027/HesTestTask/README.md

 All values in capitals need to be tweakable.

-DO NOT USE COLLIDER FOR SEARCHING UNITS in step 3.2
+DO NOT USE COLLIDER FOR SEARCHING